-(A) state the name of the court from which it is issued; and
+(A) please state the name of the court from which it is issued; and

 (D) set forth the text of subparagraphs (c) and (d) of this rule.

-A command to produce evidence or to permit inspection may be joined with a command to appear at trial or hearing or at deposition, or may be issued separately.
+A command to produce evidence or permit inspection may be joined with a command to appear at trial or hearing or deposition or be issued separately.

 (2) A subpoena shall issue from the court in which the action is pending.

 (3) The clerk shall issue a subpoena, signed but otherwise in blank, to a party requesting it, who shall complete it before service.
-An attorney as officer of the Court may also issue and sign a subpoena on behalf of a court in which the action is pending.
+An attorney, as an officer of the Court, may also issue and sign a subpoena on behalf of a court in which the action is pending.

 (2) Subject to the provisions of clause (ii) of subparagraph (c)(3)(A) of this rule, a subpoena

-(B) for the production of documentary evidence and/or the taking of a deposition may require a person to attend an examination or produce documentary evidence only at a place within the state; and
+(B) for the production of documentary evidence and the taking of a deposition may require a person to attend an examination or produce documentary evidence only at a place within the state; and

-(ii) in the case of non-residents who have been served within the state, within 100 miles of where the non-resident is served, or at any other convenient place as is fixed by order of court.
+(ii) in the case of non-residents who have been served within the state, within 100 miles of where the non-resident is served, or at any other convenient place as is fixed by the court’s order.

-(3) Proof of service when necessary shall be made by filling with the clerk of the court by which the subpoena is issued a statement of the date and manner of service and of the names of the persons served, certified by the person who made the service.
+(3) Proof of service, when necessary, shall be made by filing with the clerk of the court by which the subpoena is issued a statement of the date and manner of service and of the names of the persons served, certified by the person who did the service.